 Vishal: Order execution is top priority, which is what a trading platform or app is built for.

-A clutter-free user interface, a robust news feed which includes corporate announcements and regulatory information along-with crisp financial data representation are some of the other aspects.
+A clutter-free user interface, a robust news feed that includes corporate announcements and regulatory information along-with crisp financial data representation are some of the other aspects.

 Bomy: To me, an interface that’s easy to understand and use is one of the top factors.
 Charting facilities bundled with a host of statistical indicators are always a delight for traders to work with.